 Walking with sightseeing in Japan

 Let us take you on an unforgettable journey through Japan, a land where spiritual sanctuaries and timeless traditions sit seamlessly alongside bold, neon-lit cities with one foot in the future.
 We’ll experience tech-fuelled Tokyo before journeying to a land of samurai, sake, and haiku-inspiring scenery.
 Visit Kyoto’s tranquil zen gardens, walk along one of Japan’s oldest roads, follow Asuka’s ancient monuments trail, and take in a wealth of beauty spots such as Arashiyama – home to the famous bamboo forest.
-Cherry Blossom dates with special itineraries available in 2026 (see itinerary tab for full details).
+Cherry blossom dates with special itinerary including Mt Fuji available in 2027. (see itinerary tab for full details).

 What you’ll love

-- Marvelling at Japan’s modern side in Tokyo, Kyoto, and Osaka
+- Marvelling at Japan’s modern side in Tokyo and Osaka

 - Exploring temples and shrines in ancient Kyoto, Nara, and Asuka

-- Spotting the snow monkeys bathing in Yudanaka Onsen’s hot springs
+- Spotting snow monkeys at Yudanaka Onsen’s hot springs

 What’s included